ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-4-1.md

-Chapter 4: Sources of Conflict in Small Businesses: Techniques for Identifying Sources of Conflict
+Techniques for Identifying Sources of Conflict
 ==================================================================================================

 Identifying the sources of conflict in small businesses is essential for managing conflict effectively.
 In this chapter, we will explore techniques for identifying the sources of conflict in small businesses.